scipy/scipy/doc/source/building/faq.rst

 *How do I set up a development version of SciPy in parallel to a released version that I use to do my job/research?*

+If you use the ``conda`` package manager, this is covered in the :ref:`quickstart-mac`, specifically in :ref:`quickstart-mac-install`.

-One simple way to achieve this is to install the released version in site-packages, by using a binary installer or pip for example, and set up the development version in a virtualenv.
+Another simple way to achieve this is to install the released version in site-packages, by using a binary installer or pip for example, and set up the development version in a virtualenv.
 First install `virtualenv`_ (optionally use `virtualenvwrapper`_), then create your